Tejaswini-Meka/Splunk_Knowledge_Objects/CSV_lookup/Readme.md

 ```
 scp "C:\Users\tmeka\Downloads\Lookups\ip_lookup.csv" root@X.X.X.X:/home/
 After this type yes the connection in the terminal and give root user password.
-Once logged in as a root user use below command to change the permissions of the file.
+Once logged in as a root user movew to the file located directory ``` cd /home ```
+use below command to change the permissions of the file.

 ```
 chmod 765 <lookup_file.csv>